SelfCareMap

 💡 Step 3: Reflect (2–5 Minutes)

 • What did I notice while I was creating?
+Did I feel a moment of frustration, or a surge of excitement?

 🌱 Why This Works

 And the best part?
 You don’t need to go anywhere.
 Your living room, kitchen floor, or bed can become a sanctuary of making.
+You do not need a studio or an expensive degree, just a willingness to be playful.

 ✨ Make It a Habit

+Consistency is the key to transforming a one-time activity into a lifestyle shift.
 Try one Creative Night a week.
-Start small—just 20 minutes.
-Notice how it changes your relationship with your phone, your stress, and your sense of self.
-Over time, you’ll find yourself reaching for a sketchpad instead of a scroll… and feeling more like you.
+Start small, just 20 minutes if a full evening feels overwhelming.
+Notice how it changes your relationship with your phone, your stress levels, and your overall sense of self.

 You weren’t born to scroll.
 You were born to make.